cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/content-types/support-content.md

 ## content_type

-Use the metadata tag for the Content Type you create within the /support/ tile.</td>
+Use the metadata tag for the Content Type you create within the Support tile.</td>

 ### Required components